 There are four main types of business structures: sole proprietorship, various kinds of partnership, corporation and limited liability company (LLC).
 The choice of entity can make a difference in the founder’s personal liability for business debts, on the business’s long-term growth prospects and more.

-- Corporation.
-These kinds of business structures offer liability protection to owners and can raise money by selling shares.
-Corporations must file tax returns and pay tax on profits.
-Owners report dividends on their individual returns and pay taxes at their individual rate.
+- Corporation: These kinds of business structures offer liability protection to owners and can raise money by selling shares.
+Corporations must file tax returns and pay taxes on profits.
+Owners report dividends on their individual returns and pay taxes at their individual rates.
 S corporations are corporations that elect to pass through profits directly to owners without being taxed first.
 Corporations must file certifications of incorporation at the INBiz website.

-- Limited Liability Companies.
-LLCs provide liability protection to owners and may be treated as a partnership or corporation for tax purposes.
+- Limited Liability Companies (LLCs): LLCs provide liability protection to owners and may be treated as a partnership or corporation for tax purposes.
 LLCs must file articles of organization with the INBiz website.

 A business operating under anything other than its official name has to file a certificate of assumed business name with the Secretary of State.
 The business name must be unique.
 Before filing a business entity with the Secretary of State, owners of businesses other than sole proprietorships and general partnerships should do a name search with the state’s online name availability check tool.